 c.
 Caribbean Basin

 ii.
-Lesser Antilles: Anguilla (UK), Antigua and Barbuda, Aruba (Netherlands), Commonwealth of the Bahamas, Barbados, British Virgin Islands (UK), Cayman Islands (UK), Commonwealth of Dominica, Grenada, Montserrat (UK), Overseas Collectivity of Saint Barthélemy (France), Federation of Saint Kitts and Nevis, St Lucia, Overseas Collectivity of Saint Martin (France), St Vincent and the Grenadines, Republic of Trinidad and Tobago, Turks and Caicos Islands (UK), US Virgin Islands (US)
+Lesser Antilles: Anguilla (UK), Antigua and Barbuda, Aruba (Netherlands), Commonwealth of the Bahamas, Barbados, British Virgin Islands (UK), Cayman Islands (UK), Commonwealth of Dominica, Grenada, Montserrat (UK), Overseas Collectivity of Saint Barthélemy (France), Federation of Saint Kitts and Nevis, Saint Lucia, Overseas Collectivity of Saint Martin (France), Saint Vincent and the Grenadines, Republic of Trinidad and Tobago, Turks and Caicos Islands (UK), Virgin Islands (US)

 Google's Arts & Culture collection virtual world museum tours